Alvin1359/belly-button-diversity-plotly/README.md

-# **Plot**.**ly** Homework - Belly Button Biodiversity
+# **Plot**.**ly** - Belly Button Biodiversity
-In this assignment, you will build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
+Build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 ## Project structure